-For the seventh consecutive quarter, Lost Creek Project made sales to meet its contractual commitments and, for the first time, sold70,000 pounds of U_3O_8 into the spot market in June.
-Together, contract and spot sales from U3O8 produced at Lost Creek totaled 204,000 pounds at an average price of \$31.21 per pound for sales revenues of \$6.37 million.
-The Company also accelerated, from September to April, the delivery of 200,000 pounds at a price of \$59.94.
-To fulfill the delivery, we purchased 200,000 pounds from a trader at the then-current spot price, which generated net cash proceeds of approximately \$4.0 million.
-In total, product sales for the quarter totaled 404,000 pounds at an average sales price of \$45.08 per pound.
+For the eighth consecutive quarter, Lost Creek Project made sales to meet its contractual commitments and, for the second consecutive quarter, sold into the spot market.
+For the third quarter, together, contract and spot sales from U_3O_8 produced at Lost Creek totaled 150,000 pounds at an average price of \$56.39 per pound for sales revenues of \$8.46 million.
 The Results of Operations are detailed further below.

-During the quarter, the geology and exploration team completed a mineral resource estimate update for Lost Creek.
-Due to the assessment of drill hole data obtained from completed wellfield installation within MU1, 2.308 million pounds Measured mineral resource were added to the earlier resource total in MU1 (for a 95% increase to the last reported estimate).
+During the second quarter, the geology and exploration team completed a mineral resource estimate update for Lost Creek through which 2.308 million pounds Measured mineral resource were added to the earlier resource total in MU1 (for a 95% increase to the last reported estimate).
 Experience gained from the higher uranium recoveries during production operations was also factored into this assessment, resulting in lowering the uranium grade x thickness (GT) cut-off for all uranium intercepts used in the resource estimation from 0.30 to 0.20.
 GT is defined as the average grade of the intercept times the thickness of the intercept and is a convenient and functional single term used to represent the overall quality of the uranium intercept.
-An adjustment to the new mineral resource figure was then made because of the production of approximately 979,000 pounds of uranium from MU1 All figures are based upon a data obtained through March 31, 2015.
+An adjustment to the new mineral resource figure was then made because of the production of approximately 979,000 pounds of U_3O_8 from MU1.
+All figures are based upon a data obtained through March 31, 2015.
 After taking into consideration the pounds produced, the current Measured Resource for MU1 increased by 1.329 million pounds to a revised total of 3.757 million pounds, a 55% increase to the last reported MU1 resource in the 2013 Lost Creek PEA.

-As well, the analysis completed following the first portion of an exploration drill program conducted immediately south and adjacent to the production area resulted in identification of 121,000 pounds U3O8 in the Measured and Indicated categories of mineral resource and 296,000 pounds Inferred mineral resource (both based upon the lowered GT cutoff).
-The revised and updated mineral resource estimate became a part of an updated NI 43-101 Technical Report for Lost Creek Property, issued June 17, 2015.
+The Company completed a 150-hole exploration program in 2015, for the purpose of characterizing three previously identified mineralized sand horizons.
+This program was conducted in two phases.
+91 first phase drill holes were completed immediately south and adjacent to the production area during the first quarter.
+An analysis of this drilling resulted in the identification of 121,000 pounds of Measured and Indicated resources and 296,000 pounds of Inferred resources (all based upon the lowered GT cutoff).
+This revised and updated mineral resource estimate became a part of an updated NI 43-101 Technical Report for Lost Creek Property, issued June 17, 2015.

-The purpose of the 150-hole exploration drill program is to characterize three previously identified mineralized sand horizons.
-Thus far, the program has included 91 holes.
-We anticipate completing the program during third quarter.
-The results of the further exploration drilling, and a comprehensive update of the mineral resource for the Lost Creek Property based upon the lowered GT cutoff will be included in a further update to the Technical Report anticipated to be completed later this year.
+The second phase of the 2015 exploration program was completed during the third quarter.
+The results of the second phase exploration drilling, development drilling in MU2 and a comprehensive update of the entire mineral resource for the Lost Creek Property, based upon the lowered GT cutoff, will be included in a further update to an NI 43-101 Preliminary Economic Assessment, anticipated to be completed later this year.